altruios/namshubettulpa/public/namshubettuple/lixin-merph.md

 }
 {
 mn:M
-~Light danced across the white cloth table.~
+~Light danced across the white cloth table~
-*Martha ideally played with the curtain drawstring of the window next to her.*
-~Rossin sitting across from her, he only had to switch to allow them in.~ ~He insisted on only the most expensive place to eat.~ ~He claimed that there was a higher quality to the food.~ ~And that she would need it.~
+*Martha ideally played with the curtain drawstring of the window next to her* ~Rossin sitting across from her, he only had to switch to allow them in~ ~He insisted on only the most expensive place to eat~ ~He claimed that there was a higher quality to the food~ ~And that she would need it~
-~The other patrons wore fancy clothes.~
+~The other patrons wore fancy clothes~
 *They stole small snapshots from fancy phones*
-~The pictures were of her bloody shirt.~
+~The pictures were of her bloody shirt~
-~She watched them.~
+~She watched them~
-~Most fiddled with phones, other's stifled laugher.~ 'R::Martha, would you mind...'
+~Most fiddled with phones, other's stifled laugher~ 'R::Martha, would you mind...'
 }
 {
-*He glanced at where she was looking, turned back to her and nodded.*
-*She flipped the switch.*
+*He glanced at where she was looking, turned back to her and nodded* *She flipped the switch* mn:R
-mn:R
-~Her perspective twisted about until she saw Rossin in her place.~ `Hooks.ignore(~Self~) && .delete(~Media~.contain(~Self~) | break.` *She turned and saw the phones slip back into purses and tuxedo suit pants.*
-"R::Martha, before you switch back..."
+~Her perspective twisted about until she saw Rossin in her place~ `Hooks.ignore(~Self~) && .delete(~Media~.contain(~Self~) | break.` *She turned and saw the phones slip back into purses and tuxedo suit pants* "R::Martha, before you switch back..."
-*She nodded,*
+*She nodded*
 'M::What is it?'
-*A server passed though her - she reacted only slightly.*
-~She felt nothing - but still had braced for a crash.~ "R::I would like to taste some of the food, if that's alright."
+*A server passed though her - she reacted only slightly* ~She felt nothing - but still had braced for a crash~ "R::I would like to taste some of the food, if that's alright."
-*She nodded.*
+*She nodded*
 "R::I've never done so, and I'm so curious."
-~Her stomach was hungry but her body was being fed.~ ~She concluded it didn't matter by whom.~
+~Her stomach was hungry but her body was being fed~ ~She concluded it didn't matter by whom~
 'M::Not all of it, but yes.
 Just leave at least half for me.'
 }
 {
 *He nodded*
 "R::Then mind if I have the first bite?"
-*Martha nodded, looking around.*
+*Martha nodded, looking around*
 'M::I have a question: how far can I go in...
 This state?
 Like if I just walk into the blackness behind you?'
 "R::I wouldn't, besides: that thing in your brain is somewhere in there."
-*He placed a napkin in her lap - properly.*
+*He placed a napkin in her lap - properly*
 "R::While you're there.
 Do you see the board any easier - why don't you try writing on it" }
 {
-~She did.~
+~She did~
-~It was like learning to walk - unsure of which muscles to use.~ ~Only in this case: the muscles were some part of her brain.~ ~Occasionally she managed to move the cursor, or write a letter.~ ~But each time felt like an accident - and not what she intended.~ }
+~It was like learning to walk - unsure of which muscles to use~ ~Only in this case: the muscles were some part of her brain~ ~Occasionally she managed to move the cursor, or write a letter~ ~But each time felt like an accident - and not what she intended~ }
 {
-~She still had to close her eyes - even in this shadowy perspective.~ ~Her vision was still in front of her mind...~
+~She still had to close her eyes - even in this shadowy perspective~ ~Her vision was still in front of her mind~
-~Even if what she was seeing was an imagined perspective...~ ~Her mind still had to turn to face the board.~
+~Even if what she was seeing was an imagined perspective~ ~Her mind still had to turn to face the board~
-*She leaned back.*
+*She leaned back*
-~Frustrated, unable to even make even a single letter.~ ~Try as she might, brute force of will was not enough.~ }
+~Frustrated, unable to even make even a single letter~ ~Try as she might, brute force of will was not enough~ }
 {
-*A server walked in front of her - a large steak meal was presented to her... * ~Rossin, that is, along with many side dishes, including lobster.~ *She - Rossin, dug in.*
+*A server walked in front of her - a large steak meal was presented to her... * ~Rossin, that is, along with many side dishes, including lobster~ *She - Rossin, dug in*
 'M::How am I supposed to do this?
 I can not write on that board at all.'
 "R::Relax your mind, it's a new muscle - you haven't used it yet, it'll come."
-~Rossin said between bites.~
+~Rossin said between bites~
 "R::This is delicious,"
-~Martha tried for a while longer...~
+~Martha tried for a while longer~
-~Until Rossin was about halfway through the meal.~ "R::You better switch now, I could finish this"
+~Until Rossin was about halfway through the meal~ "R::You better switch now, I could finish this"
 }
 {